DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 <p class="caption">(\#fig:dens204-fig)Sampling distribution of the range.</p>
 </div>

 Notice how this distribution is skewed to the right.
-The p-value is 0.14.
+The $p$-value is 0.14.

 ```r